 • Psoroptes ovis

-Trials have shown that moxidectin is effective against certain strains of Haemonchus contortus, Teladorsagia circumcincta and Trichostrongylus spp. resistant to benzimidazoles.
-The product has a persistent action and protects sheep for a certain duration against infection or re-infection with the following parasites for the period indicated:
+Trials have shown that moxidectin is effective against certain strains of Haemonchus contortus, Ostertagia (Teladorsagia) circumcincta and Trichostrongylus spp. resistant to benzimidazoles.
+The product has a persistent action and protects sheep against infection or re-infection with the following parasites for the period indicated: